1.2 Transactional Data Files

 Encryption

-XML files are encrypted using PGP, which requires sharing of keys.
+XML files are encrypted using PGPClosed Pretty Good Privacy (PGP) is an encryption system used for both sending encrypted emails and encrypting sensitive files., which requires sharing of keys.
 For details, contact your implementation manager.

 Encoding / Type